itw929/FinCheck/README.md

 Open `transcripts/yt_XXXXXXXXXXX.prompt.txt`.
 Paste the whole thing into Claude, with web search on.
 Save what comes back as `paste.json`.

-It returns labels — verdict, flags, confidence, omissions, one verbatim quote per claim.
-It does not return a score, and if it tries, that field is thrown away.
+It returns labels: verdict, flags, confidence, omissions, one verbatim quote per claim.
+The prompt ensures no analysis is performed by model.

 ### Step three — check any named firm yourself